-Participating (Participating Provider) A provider who participates in this Plan's network and contracts with the Claims Administrator to accept the Claims Administrator's payment, plus any applicable Member Cost Share, as payment in full for Covered Services.
+Participating (Participating Provider) A provider who participates in this Plan's network and contracts with the Claims Administrator, the Host Blue, or Blue Cross Blue Shield Global® Core to accept the Claims Administrator's payment, plus any applicable Member Cost Share, as payment in full for Covered Services.
 Also referred to as an in-network provider.
 Physician An individual licensed and authorized to engage in the practice of medicine.
-Plan the Blue Shield of CA PPO 20 Benefit Plan for eligible SFHSS Members.
+Plan The Blue Shield of CA PPO- Out of Area Benefit Plan for eligible Employees of the Employer.
 Plan Administrator Is San Francisco Health Service System (SFHSS).
 Plan Document The document adopted by the Plan Sponsor that establishes the services that Participants and Dependents are entitled to receive under the Plan.
-Plan Service Area A geographical area designated by the Plan within which a plan shall provide health care services.
 Plan Sponsor Is San Francisco Health Service System (SFHSS).
 Plan Year The 12-month consecutive period established by the Employer.
 Preventive Health Services Preventive medical services for early detection of disease, including related laboratory services, as specifically described in the Preventive Health Services section.
 Primary Care Physician (PCP) A general or family practitioner, internist, obstetrician/gynecologist, or pediatrician.
 Provider Incentive An additional amount of compensation paid to a Health Care Provider by a Blue Cross and/or Blue Shield Plan, based on the provider's compliance with agreed-upon procedural and/or outcome measures for a particular group of covered persons.
-Reasonable and Customary In California: The lower of (1) the provider's billed charge, or (2) the amount determined by the Claims Administrator to be the reasonable and customary value for the services rendered by a Non-Participating Provider based on statistical information that is updated at least annually and considers many factors including, but not limited to, the provider's training and experience, and the geographic area where the services are rendered, or (3) if applicable, the amount determined under federal law.
+Reasonable and Customary In California: The lower of (1) the provider's billed charge, (2) the amount determined by the Claims Administrator to be the reasonable and customary value for the services rendered by a Non-Participating Provider based on statistical information that is updated at least annually and considers many factors including, but not limited to, the provider's training and experience, and the geographic area where the services are rendered, or (3) if applicable, the amount determined under federal law.
 Outside of California: The lower of (1) the provider's billed charge, or, (2) if applicable, the amount determined under federal law.